-The 2008 Great Recession saw worldwide economic decline on a scale not seen since the Great Depression.
-Many governments (including that of the UK) responded by cutting the size of the state under the assumption that fewer expenses, and hence lower taxation (especially corporation tax), would have encouraged economic growth.
-The resulting changes to society were all encompassing, affecting everyone (although some more than others).
-In England and Wales, university students suddenly had to take on great debts to study, more affluent parents saw their child allowances withdrawn, services mainly used by poor people were cut most severely.
+The 2008 Great Recession saw worldwide economic decline on a scale not observed in the UK since the Great Depression that began in 1929.
+Many governments (including that of the UK) responded by cutting the size of the state under the assumption that lower public expenditure would lower public debt, leading to lower taxation (especially corporation tax) and so increased economic growth.
+Other countries such as Finland, France, Denmark, Norway, Sweden and Japan increased the proportion of their GDP spent on public services to mitigate the effects of GDP falling (see Figure 2 in Dorling, 2016a).
+The resulting changes to society in those countries that chose to cut public spending the most were all encompassing, affecting everyone (although some more than others).
+The only country to cut spending more than the UK was Ireland which consequently again experienced high rates of emigration (Dorling, ibid).
+In England and Wales, university students suddenly had to take on great debts to study (three times the pre-2012 levels), more affluent parents saw their child allowances withdrawn, but it was the services mainly used by poor people were cut most severely.

 Given the widespread societal change, what does the geography of mortality look like in this new austerity society?
 In our study, we present evidence that longstanding mortality rate declines reversed between 2014 and 2015.
 We explore how these changes have occurred geographically, as well as examine possible correlates of these changes.
+To date there is only one other published study of this rise that finds a high degree of correlation in the cuts to income support and pensioner credits and mortality in the years up to 2013 (Loopstra et al. 2016).
+As yet no papers have been published on the further and faster rise in mortality that took place in 2015.

 Methodology

 We used mid-year population estimates data for England and Wales from the ONS.
 Annual data on mid-year (data for 1st July to 30th June) population estimates for Local Authorities are provided (n = 348, mean population size in 2015 was 166,337), and the dataset includes death counts as well.
 Data are supplied by sex and single year ages (5 year age bands were used to reduce small number issues).
 We focus mostly on old age mortality for the age bands 80-84, 85-89 and 90+ because at these ages mortality rates are greatest (i.e. patterns are less likely to influenced by chance), as is their dependence on health and social care services due to the risky burden of morbidity that inevitably comes with age.
 We calculate age-specific rates by sex for Local Authorities by year.
-To measure the relative change between years, we calculate the rate ratio (i.e. divide the two mortality rates together).
+To measure the relative change between years, we calculate the rate ratio (i.e. divide the two mortality rates – the more recent one by the later one).
 Age-specific rates were adjusted for any potential age-aggregation bias to account for whether differences between years were the result of differences in the composition of age bands or cohort effects (Gelman & Auerbach 2016).
 Data for 2015 were not available for Scotland at a local level, although it has been reported elsewhere that national patterns were similar (ONS 2016b).